dcscraig/SchoolDataAnalysis/README.md

 You will need to add your own school results file from your sqa coordinator.
 Name it the year you are analysing ie Data/SchoolResults/2022.xlsx .

-python Overview.py will produce a pdf of all the N5 subjects and another pdf for all the Higher Subjects.
+python Overview.py will produce the overview pdfs of all the N5 subjects and Higher Subjects.

+python resulttrends.py will produce the result trends pdfs of all the N5 subjects and Higher Subjects.

 # Background